 đź’ˇ Clearly stating in your shop policies that buyers are responsible for customs fees on their orders can help avoid customer service issues.
 However, you still need to account for the duties you pay on your own imported materials.

-How to Calculate Import Duties for Your Etsy Shop
+How to Calculate Import Duties for Your Etsy Shop: A Step-by-Step Guide

 Calculating import duties can be complex, but it generally involves these steps: